 The backtrace buffer shows you the functions that are executing and their argument values.
 It also allows you to specify a stack frame by moving point to the line describing that frame.
 (A stack frame is the place where the Lisp interpreter records information about a particular invocation of a function.)
 The frame whose line point is on is considered the current frame.
 Some of the debugger commands operate on the current frame.
 If a line starts with a star, that means that exiting that frame will call the debugger again.
 This is useful for examining the return value of a function.

 If a function name is underlined, that means the debugger knows where its source code is located.
-You can click Mouse-2 on that name, or move to it and type <RET>, to visit the source code.
+You can click with the mouse on that name, or move to it and type RET, to visit the source code.

 The debugger itself must be run byte-compiled, since it makes assumptions about how many stack frames are used for the debugger itself.
 These assumptions are false if the debugger is running interpreted.